keikaloustian/investment-calculator/README.md

 ## Things I Learned
 * Vite
 * react-select (mainly the AsyncSelect component)
+* useContext hook
+* JavaScript fetch API and async-await syntax
+* Using third-party API's
 * Deploying on Netlify
-* Using third-party API's
 * Protecting secrets using serverless functions / proxy server and build environment variables
-* JavaScript fetch API and async-await syntax
 * https://httpstat.us - an "API" that generates all the different HTTP statuses and responses
 * https://github.com/public-apis/public-apis - a list of free API's